softaim/profit-aim/README.md

+**Hello There, Myself Vikas Chaudhary, I am a full time trader , I have created a Indicator based on Indian Stock Market – This Indicator is giving 90% + accuracy in Swing trading (Short term trading ).
+It’s a fully tasted by many of traders and they getting continue profit so that’s why i have given a name PROFIT AIM .

-Here is the steps how to Implement the indicator PROFIT AIM :-
+**Here is the steps how to Implement the indicator PROFIT AIM :-

 1=> First Download the Script (Code)